Fathers, Parenting, and Families

-The approach has been to ask fundamental questions about:
+The approach of this initiative is to ask fundamental questions about:

-Fathers' reproductive strategies and their influence on the sexual development and
+- Fathers' reproductive strategies and their influence on the sexual development and behavior of adolescents.

 - The social, cultural, and biological mechanisms that shape family life.